KU-SKE17/ku-polls/README.md

 ## Contributing

-we are openly for any pull requests, and looking for any ideas.
+we are openly for any pull requests, and looking for any userfull features.

-But for the basically requirements for this project, please follow:
+But the basically requirements for this project, please follow:

 [Requirements](https://github.com/ZEZAY/ku-polls.wiki.git)